-In drawing together content for the forthcoming Methodist prayer card based on Singing the Faith, StF Reference Group member Suzanne Johnson has focussed on hymns that make a direct and personal address to God or God encountered in Jesus.
+In drawing together content for the StF-inspired Methodist Church prayer card (Hymns for Personal Prayer), former StF Reference Group member Suzanne Johnson focussed on hymns that make a direct and personal address to God or God encountered in Jesus.
 In such hymns, the line between what makes a hymn text and what is a written prayer can become very thin indeed.
 Hymns that are compiled in books mainly for the benefit of gathered congregations can be re-discovered as intimate expressions of the life of faith appropriate for an individual to offer in personal prayer.

 Kate and Miles Simmonds’ hymn, When I was lost, you came and rescued me (StF 367) is clearly written with the intention of being accompanied by music (“There is a new song in my mouth… a hymn of praise to Almighty God – hallelujah!”).
 But many will find that the highly personal nature of its two verses offers words that they want to offer to God in private.